merely-useful/py-rse/index.md

 but are supported by all major online \gref{forges}{forge}.

 A pull request is essentially a note saying,
-"Someone would like to merge branch A of repository B into branch X of repository Y".
+"Someone would like to merge branch A of repository B into branch X of repository Y."
 The pull request does not contain the changes, but instead points at two particular branches.
 That way,